piperod/piperod.github.io/_posts/2016-02-08-cachecoherence.md

     <img src="/images/sharedmemory.png" alt="" width="300">
     <figcaption>Shared Memory Processors</figcaption>
 </figure>
 Parallel computing has been the key tool for high performance computing in the last decade.
 The idea is to brake  a long and hard problem into a several smaller ones that can be executed in different cores, solving the problem in a coperative way[hager][1].
-However, being able to guarantee that the portion of cached memory is a accurate copy of main memory is known as  cache coherence[Eijkhout][2].
+However, being able to guarantee that the portion of cached memory is an accurate copy of main memory is known as  cache coherence[Eijkhout][2].

-Those computers that use the same physical space adress for their processors are known as the "shared-memory computers".
+Those computers that use the same physical space address for their processors are known as "shared-memory computers".
 In this case there are two very different ways to access memory, with the following caracteristics:

 * Uniform Memory Access (UMA):
     In this case latency and bandwith is the same for all processors and all memory locations.